DevOpsWithDimas/old.devopswithdimas.github.io/_posts/kubernetes/02-getting-started/2022-01-27-02a-install-tools-for-linux.markdown

 ## What you’ll need?

-Untuk menginstall minikube di Windows 10/11 kita membutuhkan:
+Untuk menginstall minikube di Linux kita membutuhkan:

 1. `2 CPUs` or more
 2. `2GB` of free memory